BBQ & Grilling Tips

 Once your coals are lit you need to allow them to become

-hot and even more importantly, create a nice even heat.
+hot, and more importantly, create a nice even heat.

 It will take about 30 minutes for the coals to reach their

 prime.
+Move them around if they are not evenly hot if you need to.
 The use of a grill thermometer is suggested.
 Some

 NOT waiting will create hot spots and cool spots in your